NeoGeographyToolkit/StereoPipeline/docs/tools/dem_mosaic.rst

 Then, the pixels from the high-resolution DEMs are more desirable, yet at their boundary these DEMs should blend into the background.

 To obtain smoother blending when the input DEMs are quite different at the boundary, one can increase ``--weights-blur-sigma`` and ``--weights-exponent``.
-The latter will result in weights growing slower earlier and faster later.
+The latter will result in weights growing slower at each DEM boundary faster inwards.
 Some experimentation may be necessary, helped for example by examining the weights used in blending; they can be written out with ``--save-dem-weight integer``.

 Instead of blending, ``dem_mosaic`` can compute the image of first, last, minimum, maximum, mean, standard deviation, median, and count of